Galal Amin: Biography

 Amin was born in Egypt in 1935, the son of judge and academic Ahmad Amin.
 Hussein Ahmad Amin, an Egyptian writer and diplomat, was his brother.

-Amin studied at Cairo University, graduating LL.B. in 1955 before studying for diplomas in economics and public law.
-Receiving a government grant to study in Britain, Amin gained a M.S.
-(1961) and Ph.D.
+Amin studied at Cairo University, graduating with an LL.B. in 1955 before studying for diplomas in economics and public law.
+After receiving a government grant to study in Britain, Amin obtained an M.S.
+(1961) and a Ph.D.
 (1964) in economics from London School of Economics.
-From 1964 to 1974, he taught economics at Ain Shams University, also working as economic advisor for the Kuwait Fund for Economic Development from 1969 to 1974.
-After a year's teaching at UCLA in 1978–1979, Amin joined the American University in Cairo.
-He also contributed a weekly column to Al-Shorouk for several years.
+From 1964 to 1974, he taught economics at Ain Shams University, and worked as an economic advisor for the Kuwait Fund for Economic Development from 1969 to 1974.
+After a year's teaching at UCLA in 1978–1979, Amin joined the faculty of the American University in Cairo.
+He also contributed a weekly column to the Al-Shorouk newspaper for several years.

-Historian Albert Hourani describes Amin's writing as "forceful," particularly his argument in Mihnat al- iqtisad wa’l-thaqafa fi Misr (The Plight of the Economy and Culture in Egypt), among his better known books, which:"...tried to trace the connections between the infitah and a crisis of culture.
+Historian Albert Hourani describes Amin's writing as "forceful," particularly his argument in Mihnat al-iqtisad wa’l-thaqafa fi Misr (The Plight of the Economy and Culture in Egypt), among his better known books, which:"...tried to trace the connections between the infitah and a crisis of culture.
 The Egyptian and other Arab peoples had lost confidence in themselves...the infitah, and indeed the whole movement of events since the Egyptian revolution of 1952, had rested on an unsound basis: the false values of a consumer society in economic life, the domination of a ruling élite instead of genuine patriotic loyalty.
 Egyptians were importing whatever foreigners persuaded them that they should want, and this made for a permanent dependence.
 To be healthy, their political and economic life should be derived from their own moral values, which themselves could have no basis except in religion."Amin died on 25 September 2018.